-Land Use Recommendation #1: Support mixed-use centers that complement neighborhoods, transit service, employment opportunities, and cultural assets.
+Land Use Recommendation #1: Support mixed-use centers and corridors that complement neighborhoods, support transit service, provide employment opportunities, and protect cultural assets.

 Mixed-use centers and corridors are intended to be hubs of community activity.
-New housing and businesses can be in mixed-use areas that would otherwise have to locate in neighborhoods, blue-collar job areas, and natural areas.
-Instead, these mixed-use areas will support high quality transit service, great amenities and public spaces, and housing and economic opportunities for existing neighborhood residents and future generations.
+These mixed-use areas can support high-quality transit service, great amenities and public spaces, housing, and economic opportunities for existing neighborhood residents and future generations.

 The mixed-use areas allow flexibility for a variety of uses and activities to be located close to one another, close to important community assets, and close to residents who will visit them.
-The five mixed-use categories, each reflecting different mixes of uses and development intensities, were applied to the Future Land Use Map to be sensitive to the surrounding neighborhood context.
-As reflected by Figure 5 and Figure 6, buildings of varying sizes, complementary in scale to existing patterns, can mostly be added in areas along major corridors and in centers of activity.
+The five mixed-use categories, each reflecting a different mix of uses and development intensities, were applied to the Future Land Use Map to be sensitive to the surrounding neighborhood context.
+Buildings of varying sizes, complementary in scale to existing patterns, can be added in areas along major corridors and in centers of activity, as shown in the Near Eastside Neighborhoods Land Use Illustrations.